-Potential conflicts of interest may arise because of the management of the fund and Other Accounts by the Adviser, Sub-Adviser, sub-sub-adviser or portfolio managers.
-For example, conflicts of interest may arise with both the aggregation and allocation of securities transactions and allocation of limited investment opportunities, as the Adviser the Sub-Adviser, or the sub-sub-adviser may be perceived as causing accounts it manages to participate in an offering to increase the Adviser's, Sub-Adviser's or sub-sub-adviser's overall allocation of securities in that offering, or to increase the Adviser's, Sub-Adviser's or sub-sub-adviser's ability to participate in future offerings by the same underwriter or issuer.
-Allocations of bunched trades, particularly trade orders that were only partially filled due to limited availability, and allocation of investment opportunities generally, could raise a potential conflict of interest, as the Adviser, Sub-Adviser or sub-sub-adviser may have an incentive to allocate securities that are expected to increase in value to preferred accounts.
+Potential conflicts of interest may arise because of the management of the fund and Other Accounts by the Adviser, Sub-Adviser or portfolio managers.
+For example, conflicts of interest may arise with both the aggregation and allocation of securities transactions and allocation of limited investment opportunities, as the Adviser or the Sub-Adviser may be perceived as causing accounts it manages to participate in an offering to increase the Adviser's or Sub-Adviser's overall allocation of securities in that offering, or to increase the Adviser's or Sub-Adviser's ability to participate in future offerings by the same underwriter or issuer.
+Allocations of bunched trades, particularly trade orders that were only partially filled due to limited availability, and allocation of investment opportunities generally, could raise a potential conflict of interest, as the Adviser or Sub-Adviser may have an incentive to allocate securities that are expected to increase in value to preferred accounts.
 IPOs, in particular, are frequently of very limited availability.
 A potential conflict of interest may be perceived to arise if transactions in one account closely follow related transactions in a different account, such as when the fund purchase increases the value of securities previously purchased by the Other Account or when a sale in one account lowers the sale price received in a sale by a second account.
 Conflicts of interest may also exist with respect to portfolio managers who also manage performance-based fee accounts, which could give the portfolio managers an incentive to favor such Other Accounts over the corresponding funds such as deciding which securities to allocate to the fund versus the performance-based fee account.
-Additionally, portfolio managers may be perceived to have a conflict of interest if there are a large number of Other Accounts, in addition to the fund, that they are managing on behalf of the Adviser, the Sub-Adviser or a sub-sub-adviser.
-The Adviser, Sub-Adviser or sub-sub-adviser periodically reviews each portfolio manager's overall responsibilities to ensure that he or she is able to allocate the necessary time and resources to effectively manage the fund.
-In addition, the Adviser, Sub-Adviser or sub-sub-adviser could be viewed as having a conflict of interest to the extent that the Adviser, Sub-Adviser, sub-sub-adviser or their affiliates and/or portfolio managers have a materially larger investment in Other Accounts than their investment in the fund.
+Additionally, portfolio managers may be perceived to have a conflict of interest if there are a large number of Other Accounts, in addition to the fund, that they are managing on behalf of the Adviser or the Sub-Adviser.
+The Adviser or Sub-Adviser periodically reviews each portfolio manager's overall responsibilities to ensure that he or she is able to allocate the necessary time and resources to effectively manage the fund.
+In addition, the Adviser or Sub-Adviser could be viewed as having a conflict of interest to the extent that the Adviser, Sub-Adviser or their affiliates and/or portfolio managers have a materially larger investment in Other Accounts than their investment in the fund.